Welcome to today's edition of the Rush 24-7 podcast.

 Editor's note.

-Because we're too stupid.
+The ABC editors, because we're too stupid.

-We don't have the brain power.
+We don't have the brainpower.

 We don't have the ability, ladies and gentlemen, to read these documents and understand their relevance.

-No ABC has to add an editor's note to each one.
+No, ABC has to add an editor's note to each one.

 And here's this one.

-This document is consistent with the report of the special advisor to the director of central intelligence, which described a pattern of deception and concealment on the part of Saddam's government towards the UN inspectors in the mid to late nineties.
+This document is consistent with the report of the special advisor to the director of central intelligence, which described a pattern of deception and concealment on the part of Saddam's government towards the UN inspectors in the mid to late 90s.

 Hussein halted all cooperation with those inspectors and expelled them in October 1998.

-Okay, so we can believe that one and we can believe that Saddam was trying to monkey around in the French electoral process.
+Okay, so we can believe that one, and we can believe that Saddam was trying to monkey around in the French electoral process.

-But we can't believe we don't have enough evidence to believe the first note about Saddam's ties with Al Qaeda and the Taliban and Osama bin Laden.
+But we can't believe, we don't have enough evidence to believe the first note about Saddam's ties with al-Qaeda and the Taliban and Osama bin Laden.

-A number of correspondences to check rumors that some members of Al Qaeda organization have entered Iraq.
+A number of correspondences to check rumors that some members of al-Qaeda organization have entered Iraq.

 Three letters say that this information can't be confirmed.